 The first part will lay out our definition of understanding, presenting it as a dual phenomenon, between formalism and contextualism.
 Starting with 20nope! cmdcentury epistemology, we will see that theoretical computer science research has favored a dominantly rational, cognitivist perspective on the nature of understanding, eschewing another mode of understanding suggested by craft practices.

-Having highlighted this tension, we then turn to how understanding the phenomenon of computation specifically, starting from an ontological level.
-The ontological approach will show some of the features of software give it the status of an abstract artifact ( Irmak, 2012) , and thus highlighting in which ways is software a complex object to grasp.
+, and thus highlighting in which ways is software a complex object to grasp.
 We then complement this ontological perspective by a more practical, psychological approach.
 This will show how such a comprehension takes place for situated programmers, at different skill levels, anticipating how aesthetics can fit in this model.

 Finally, we will conclude with the means that programmers deploy to grasp the concepts at play with software: starting from metaphors used by the general public, we will then see to what extent they differ from the metaphors used by programmers in order to understand the systems they build and work with.
 In the end, particular attention will be paid to their extended cognition the technical apparatuses used in the development and inspection of source code.